 We are led by disabled artists; disabled artists create, design, and perform the work.
 Our work speaks to and emerges from disability aesthetics and disability culture, and it is connected to the rich traditions and exciting contemporary conversations of disabled artists in all artistic fields.

-Founded in 2016 under the direction and artistic leadership of Alice Sheppard, Kinetic Light artists include Laurel Lawson, Michael Maag, and Wired artist Jerron Herman.
-The performing company is supported by a talented team of administration and production professionals who work behind the scenes and a roster of additional artists join us to contribute on a project basis.
+Founded in 2016, Kinetic Light artists are Alice Sheppard, Laurel Lawson, and Michael Maag; Kayla Hamilton is a collaborating artist for the work The Next T.i.M.es.
+Jerron Herman joined the company for Wired 2019-2023 and appears in territory.
+Kinetic Light also includes a talented team of administration and production professionals who work behind the scenes and a roster of additional artists who join us to contribute on a project basis.

 If you have been to a Kinetic Light event, you know we almost always sell out!